Lemoncode/bootcamp-backend/00-stack-documental/03-rest-api/01-concepts/01-http-server/README.md

 In this example we are going to implement a basic HTTP server with Nodejs.

+We will start from `00-boilerplate`.

 # Steps to build it

-We will start from scratch, let's create our first http server with nodejs`:
+Let's create our first http server with nodejs`:

 _./index.js_